ka0un/vaadin-example-project/README.md

 ## Image Gallery

 Requirement: Build an interface where users can easily upload images and display them beautifully in a gallery format.

+### Feature Overview

+This feature branch adds a complete image gallery workflow to the Notes application rather than just a simple upload form.
+A new gallery page is now available from the main navigation, giving authenticated users a dedicated place to manage their personal image collection alongside their notes.

+Users can upload `png`, `jpg`, and `jpeg` files through the gallery interface.
+On the backend, each upload is validated, stored on disk, and registered in the database with metadata such as file name, format, size, resolution, upload time, and ownership.
+Thumbnail versions are also generated so the gallery can load faster and present images in a cleaner grid layout.

+The gallery itself supports a more polished browsing experience.
+Images are displayed in a responsive card-based grid, and users can refine what they see with format filters and sorting options such as newest first, oldest first, largest first, and smallest first.
+Selecting an image opens a detailed preview dialog where users can move between images, inspect metadata, delete images, and crop them directly inside the application.

+From an implementation perspective, this branch introduces the core gallery view, reusable UI components for image cards and dialogs, image-specific DTOs and entities, repository support, and service-layer logic for saving, loading, updating, and deleting image assets in a way that is scoped to the currently authenticated user.

+### Screenshots

+- [Gallery overview](./screenshots/01.png) shows the [main image gallery page](http://localhost:8080/gallery) with the card-based layout used to browse uploaded images.
+- [Upload dialog](./screenshots/02.png) shows the upload flow where users can add a new image to their personal gallery.
+- [Image details dialog](./screenshots/03.png) shows the full preview experience, including image metadata and gallery actions.
+- [Crop workflow](./screenshots/04.png) shows the in-app cropping tool used to adjust an image after it has been uploaded.